Legendrian contact homology in the product of a punctured Riemann surface and the real line: A DGA for Legendrian knots in .

 \begin{theorem}[Ekholm, Etnyre, Sullivan] The contact homology of Legendrian sub-manifolds of $(P\times\R,\alpha)$ is well defined.
 In particular the stable tame isomorphism class of the DGA associated to a Legendrian sub-manifold $K$ is independent of the choice of compatible almost complex structure and is invariant under Legendrian isotopies of $K$. \end{theorem}

-\section{A DGA for Legendrian knots in $P\times \R^2$.}
+\section{A DGA for Legendrian knots in $P\times \R$.}

-In this section we give a combinatorial definition of the DGA $A_K$ which is associated to a Legendrian sub-manifold $K\subset P\times\R$ based on the geometric definition in \cite{ekholm1}.
-For a closer description of the classical case see Chekanov \cite{CHEK}.
-We start by defining the graded algebra in Subsection \ref{defalgebra} and continue by defining the differential in Subsection \ref{defdifferential}.
-In Subsection \ref{linearizedch} we explain how to use linearized contact homology to distinguish DGA:s up to stable tame isomorphisms.
+In this section we give a combinatorial definition of the DGA $A_K$ which is associated to a connected Legendrian sub-manifold $K\subset P\times\R$ based on the geometric definition in \cite{ekholm1}.
+For a more detailed description of the classical case see Chekanov \cite{CHEK}.
+We start by defining the graded unital algebra in Subsection \ref{defalgebra} and continue by defining the differential in Subsection \ref{defdifferential}.
+In Subsection \ref{linearizedch} we explain how to use linearized contact homology to distinguish DGA's up to stable tame isomorphisms.